chmodshubham/security-prototype/tls/Readme.md

 ### 2. Server Startup

-- The server loads `server/server.pem` and `server/server-key.pem`.
+- The server loads `server-cert.pem` and `server-key.pem`.
-- It creates a `tls.Config` specifying the certificate and (optionally) the minimum TLS version (default is TLS 1.2+ in Go).
+- It creates a `tls.Config` specifying the certificate and TLS version constraints (TLS 1.2-1.3).
+- The server configures secure cipher suites and prefers server cipher suite selection.
 - The server listens for incoming TLS connections on `:8443`.

 ### 3. Client Connection